-Being excited for the new season of Rick and Morty, I decided to make my very own Pickle Rick!
+Being eager to watch the new season of Rick and Morty, I decided to make my very own Pickle Rick!
 I utilized the power of software to new desktop tools to produce this project, however they can be substituted in different ways to make your own version.

 Step 1: Tools & Materials

 This along with all my other design projects are designed in Autodesk Fusion 360.
 It is a free cloud based modeling software that enables you to develop ideas and into physical products.
 Click the link below to download a free trial of the software.
 I don’t think you’ll regret it.

 For this project, I used different colors of 3D printing filament, however you can get the same results by painting white filament.